 Minimum Wage Workers by Age

 20-24-year-olds represent 26.9% of all minimum wage workers, according to the Bureau of Labor Statistics.
-This could be because many of them are still in school or just starting their working lives.[4]
-Trusted source
+Many people in this age group are still in school or just starting their working lives.[4]✓

 Bureau of Labor Statistics